nanos-world/docs/scripting/classes/Sound.rst

     - If a 3D Sound, sets the distance which the sound is inaudible

   * -
+    - SetInnerRadius(:term:`number` InnerRadius)
+    - If a 3D Sound, sets the distance within the volume is 100%

+  * -
     - SetLowPassFilter(:term:`number` Frequency)
     - Sets lowpass filter frequency.
 Sets 0 to disable it.